A-3PO: Accelerating Asynchronous LLM Training with Staleness-aware Proximal Policy Approximation: Preliminary

 \subsection{The Price of Decoupled Loss}

 While decoupled loss improves stability, it comes with a computational price.
-At the start of each training step, we must perform a forward pass through the network to compute $\pi_{\text{prox}}$.
-This proximal policy is then frozen (detached from gradients) and used as the trust region anchor for all subsequent mini-batch updates within that training step.
+At the start of each training step, we must perform a forward pass through the model to compute $\pi_{\text{prox}}$.
+This proximal policy is then frozen (detached from gradient updates) and used as the trust region anchor for all subsequent mini-batch updates within that training step.
 This overhead becomes significant for large language models where a single forward pass can take 10 seconds or longer, depending on the input size, model size, and hardware specification.
+The timing is demonstrated in Fig.~\ref{fig:recompute_time}.